akadir/gop/README.md

    0.2.2

 COMMANDS:
-   current-branch      open current branch in browser. actions, pipelines  open actions/pipelines page of the repository. mrs, prs            open mrs/prs page of the repository. help, h             Shows a list of commands or help for one command
+   branch              opens current branch in browser. actions, pipelines  opens actions/pipelines page of the repository. mrs, prs            opens mrs/prs page of the repository. help, h             Shows a list of commands or help for one command

 GLOBAL OPTIONS: